On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Results

 \subsection{Quantization}

-We further explore the impact of the calibration language in quantization on downstream task performance across different languages.
-We use GPTQ~\citep{frantar2023optq} to quantize weights to 4 bits with a group size of 128 and 8 bits with a group size of 128 (equivalent to 50\% sparsity in pruning) on LLaMA-3-8B.
+We further explore the impact of the calibration language in quantization on downstream performance.
+We use GPTQ~\citep{frantar-gptq} to quantize weights to 4 bits with a group size of 128 and 8 bits with a group size of 128 (equivalent to 50\% sparsity in pruning) on LLaMA-3-8B.
 We follow our pruning setup for downstream tasks and languages for calibration and evaluation.
-The results are present in Table~\ref{tab:quantization_w4} and ~\ref{tab:quantization_w8} in Appendix~\ref{app:quantization}, revealing several key findings that are consistent with our findings on pruning: (1) calibrating with the target language tends to yield better downstream performance; (2) pruning can alter which languages the model performs best or worst on; and (3) calibrating with an outlier or a linguistically similar language does not provide any notable advantage.
+The results are present in Table~\ref{tab:quantization_w4} and ~\ref{tab:quantization_w8} in Appendix~\ref{app:quantization}, revealing several key findings that are consistent with our findings on pruning: (1) calibrating with the target language yields reasonable although not consistently the best downstream performance; (2) pruning can alter which languages the model performs best or worst on; and (3) calibrating with an outlier or a linguistically similar language does not provide any notable advantage.